Hit Solid Wedge Shots by Fixing Common Errors

 Now, tour professionals become good wedge players by having constant golf instruction.
 This has allowed them to master the keys to good wedge play swing mechanics.
 Not to mention, they’ve spent hours hitting wedge shots.

-However, there are a few things nearly every professional golfer does that you can do, too.
+However, there are a few things nearly every professional golfer and instructor does that you can do, too.

 Quick Tips for Becoming a Better Wedge Player